KarchinLab/bigmhc/README.md

 ## Installation

-All methods were run on Debian 11 using Linux 5.10.0-14-amd64, AMD EPYC 7443P, and four RTX 3090 GPUs.
+All methods were tested on Debian 11 using Linux 5.10.0-19-amd64, AMD EPYC 7443P, and four RTX 3090 GPUs.

-After installing dependencies, installing BigMHC takes less than one minute.
+After installing dependencies, install BigMHC by cloning this repository.
+The repository is about 5GB, so installation takes about 5 minutes depending on internet speed.

 #### Required Dependencies

+Execution is OS agnostic and does not require GPUs.

+Training models with large batch sizes (e.g. 32768) requires significant GPU memory (about 94 GB total).
+Transfer learning requires minimal GPU memory and can be reasonably conducted on a CPU.

 * [python](https://www.python.org/)
   * Paper used version 3.9.13